2007 Regular Session

-A RESOLUTION COMMENDING THE LIFE OF MR. ETHAN A. MOORE AND EXPRESSING OUR DEEPEST SYMPATHY TO HIS FAMILY AND FRIENDS UPON HIS PASSING.
+A RESOLUTION COMMENDING THE LIFE AND LEGACY OF MRS. HATTIE HEARN MORRIS LOVING AND EXPRESSING OUR SYMPATHY UPON HER PASSING.

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend the life of Mr. Ethan A. Moore and express our deepest sympathy to his family and friends upon his passing.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend the life and legacy of "Mama" Hattie Hearn Morris Loving and express our sympathy upon her passing.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Mr. Ethan A. Moore and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Mrs. Loving and to the members of the Capitol Press Corps.